 VTuber Terms, Slang, Memes, and More

-If you enjoy this list of VTuber words, check out our list of Twitch slang here.
+If you enjoy this list of VTuber words, you might need this list of Twitch slang here.
+If you want to know more about how VTubing works, check out our guide to VTuber stream content.

 Agency – VTuber agencies are virtual talent groups for VTubers, which are usually corporate and hold auditions for their characters.
 Corporate agencies include Nijisanji and Hololive.
 However, independent VTuber agencies such as VShojo have been cropping up to massive success.